 RK: I took one screenwriting class, but I really knew nothing about screenwriting when I started writing Darko.
 At that point I'd probably read three scripts in my life.
 I'm glad I didn't take a lot of screenwriting courses.
-I wouldn't have even bothered writing Donnie Darko if I'd had a bunch of screenwriting rhetoric pushed on me because I would have thought, 'I'm not allowed to do that.'
+I wouldn't have even bothered writing Donnie Darko if I'd had a bunch of screenwriting rhetoric pushed on me because I would have thought, 'I'm not allowed to do this, I'm not allowed to do that.'
 Screenwriting courses can be beneficial to some people; I just know it wouldn't have been beneficial to me.
 My high school English class informed my screenwriting ability more than anything I learned at film school.